VirusTotal/yara/README.md

 rules with someone else without revealing the actual source code (but beware that each time you do that God kills a kitten).

+The drawsbacks for this rewrite are:

+* You can find some incompatibilities in regular expressions.
+YARA 2.0 replaced external libraries like PCRE or RE2 with its own regular expression engine.
+Most regular expression features are present in the new implementation, but a few ones like POSIX character classes and backreferences are missing.
+If you were using RE2 instead of PCRE with previous versions of YARA you won't miss backreferences, because RE2 don't support them neither.

-YARA 2.0 is backward compatible with versions 1.X in terms of rules' syntax and behavior, and the yara-python module hasn't changed its interface.
-But if you're a developer using the C API provided by libyara, you will need to make some changes to your application in order to adapt it to YARA 2.0.
+* The C API provided by libyara has changed.
+If you're a developer using this API you'll need to make some changes to your application in order to adapt it to YARA 2.0.
 But don't worry, it won't be too much work and the benefits worth the effort.
+Users of yara-python are not affected, the Python interface remains the same.

 ## Who's using YARA